pebreo/pebreo.github.io/midgame/PreambleMidgame.md

 - preamble : poly can only be adopted if antifragile mindset adopted

-- preamble: robowotkers , robobutlers, robotaxis can be widespread w/ upgrading AI
+- preamble: we can upgrade our economic system to use open construction and farming.

 ## Angela